-The Global Forum carries on peer reviews to assess the standard of exchange of information on request (EOIR) and rates the jurisdictions’ compliance.
+The Global Forum carries on peer reviews to assess the implementation of the standard of exchange of information on request (EOIR) and rates the jurisdictions’ compliance.
 Four distinct ratings can be allocated to a jurisdiction once it has undergone a full peer review:

 Compliant: The EOIR standard is implemented.
 This rating can be granted even if a few recommendations were issued, to the extent that no material deficiencies were identified.